Photosynq/PhotosynQ-Documentation/docs/mobile-application/measurements.md

 Once a Measurement is uploaded successfully, it is labeled with a green cloud icon.

 ::: tip Tip
 Make sure you upload cached measurements on a regular basis.
 Specially if you share the phone with others.
 Otherwise you might forget that there are measurements still on the device.
+We recommend uploading the measurements as soon as you have WiFi connection
 :::

 ## Submitted Measurements